Show Table of Contents

 /etc/pki/ca-trust/source/blacklist/- for distrusted certificates.

 /etc/pki/ca-trust/source/- for certificates in the extended BEGIN TRUSTED file format.

 To add a certificate in the simple PEM or DER file formats to the list of CAs trusted on the system, copy the certificate file to the

 /etc/pki/ca-trust/source/anchors/directory.
-To update system-wide trust store configuration, use the
+To update the system-wide trust store configuration, use the

 update-ca-trustcommand, for example: